epfl-ada/ada-2023-project-rollthedatadice/README.md

 ![Persona mapping.png](./generated/images/persona_mapping.png)

 After we get the persona network for each film, we "rebuild" the plot through theses networks.
 Our objective is to compare the similarity (or difference) between these networks, focusing on two aspects: node and edge overlaps.
-The following image demonstrates two networks with certain overlaps in both nodes and edges.
 We will use the Jaccard index [[1]](https://en.wikipedia.org/wiki/Jaccard_index) to compute the node set similarity and the edge set similarity.
 $$J(A,B) = {{|A \cap B|}\over{|A \cup B|}} = {{|A \cap B|}\over{|A| + |B| - |A \cap B|}}$$

 #### 6. Final analysis on tropes and networks